makklays/makklays/README.md

 🎯 Java Software Engineer with >5 years of experience in developing high-load, scalable, and secure systems.

-I have more than 17 years of experience working with web technologies as a Full Stack Developer.
+I have more than 17 years of experience working with web technologies as a Full Stack Developer and REST API.

 Expert in backend development, various APIs, integration with external systems, microservices, and CI/CD.